DesmondWillowbrook/Certificate-Generator/README.md

 You can mess with the fonts, font sizes, spacing and define custom bounding boxes in [main.py](main.py).

+## Shipping to users
+After customizing the options, you can get it all packaged and ready to be distributed as an exe with [py2exe](https://www.py2exe.org/index.cgi/Tutorial).

 ## Security

 This program only generates a photo that looks like a certificate.
 This is very easily forgable and thus should not be used as a proper document.